jutkko/zfaff/README.md

 [Nobel Foundation](https://en.wikipedia.org/wiki/Nobel_Foundation).

 ### Redemption
 Although this is donation and charity focused fund, I offer redemptions of the donations.
+Upon a withdrawal request, if
+1. There is a loss in the donation, everything is repaid.
+1. The the annualised return exceeds 6%
+    - One can take 75% of the excess amount and 25% management fee will be charged by the fund

+Note one can only withdraw 100% of their contribution plus profit.
+If one decides to donate any portion of the 75% of the profit, the fund will match the 1/3 of the donation.

 ## What is the strategy
 Provided the complex and volatile movements of the market, I focus on the companies' development